The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 According to the University of Arizona, you must be enrolled in 12 units to be considered as a full-time student.
 Some scholarships, financial aid, and insurance requires that you be a full-time student.
 Additionally, some UA scholarships require students to earn 30 credits per academic year.

 How do I know if my AP and CLEP credits count towards requirements?

-You can find information on CLEP at http://catalog.arizona.edu/2011-12/policies/clep.htm and by viewing the academic policies regarding these exams.
-The AP Exam table can be found at the following website: http://catalog.arizona.edu/2011-12/policies/apexam.htm.
-For more information, please bring a copy of your Academic Advisement Report to an advising appointment or Quick Advising in McClelland Hall Room 204, and the advisor can assist you with any adjustments.
+You can find information on CLEP at http://www.testing.arizona.edu/test/clep and by viewing the academic policies regarding these exams.
+The AP Exam table can be found at http://catalog.arizona.edu/policy/advanced-placement-ap-program.
+For more information, please schedule an advising appointment, attend Quick Advising in McClelland Hall Room 204, or email your advisor so they can assist you with any adjustments.